-I recommend the Jane Carter Nutrient Replenishing Conditioner if you need to remove tangles on Type 3c and Type 4 hair.
-I recommend using this conditioner if you are going to blow-dry and flat iron your hair because it does not weigh the hair down and will leave your hair feeling soft.
+I recommend the Jane Carter Nutrient Replenishing Conditioner if you need to remove tangles in Type 3c and Type 4 hair.
+I also recommend using this conditioner if you are going to blow-dry and flat iron your hair, because it does not weigh the hair down, and will leave your hair feeling soft.

 Your hair can break if you try to manipulate it while it is dry.
 That is why I recommend saturating the hair with one of these conditioners before you remove any tangles.

-The Joico Moisture Recovery Treatment Balm can be used on Type 4 hair and is creamier and heavier than the Jane Carter Nutrient Replenishing Conditioner.
-The Joico Moisture Recovery Treatment Balm gives great slip and if you do not have time to steam your hair or sit under a hooded dryer, your hair will still be manageable and soft as if you applied heat for deeper penetration.
+The Joico Moisture Recovery Treatment Balm can be used on Type 4 hair, and it is creamier and heavier than the Jane Carter Nutrient Replenishing Conditioner.
+The Joico Moisture Recovery Treatment Balm gives great slip, and if you do not have time to steam your hair or sit under a hooded dryer, your hair will still be as manageable and soft as if you applied heat for deeper penetration.

 Control Your Hair While Detangling

 If your hair has a tendency to knot up, especially on the ends, I recommend using a wide tooth comb to detangle.
-Start at the nape of the head taking small sections and applying your conditioner on the ends working your way up to the roots.
-As you apply the conditioner and detangle a section, create an oversized Bantu knot or two-strand twist to keep conditioned and detangled hair out of the way and in control.
+Start at the nape of your neck, taking small sections and applying your conditioner on the ends, slowly working your way up to the roots.
+As you apply the conditioner and detangle a section, create an oversized Bantu knot or two-strand twist to keep conditioned and detangled hair out of the way, and in control.
 Follow this technique until the hair is completely detangled.
-Let the conditioner sit for 20 min. and rinse.
+Let the conditioner sit for twenty minutes, and rinse.
 Use a leave-in conditioner of your choice.
 I like It’s a Ten Miracle Leave in or CHI Keratin Leave In Conditioner Reconstructor Treatment.

 Maintain A Proper Moisture Balance While Wearing Finger Coils

-Prevent tangles and breakage before you take down finger coils by keeping your hair and ends moisturized with a butter or cream-based product while finger coils are in.
+Prevent tangles and breakage before you take down finger coils by keeping your hair and ends moisturized, which can be done with a butter or cream-based product while finger coils are in.